Vitamin D is unique as far as vitamins go.

 A 2008 study found that increased vitamin D supplements significantly reduced symptoms of depression in overweight and obese people.

-A more recent study concluded that people with low concentrations of vitamin D were more likely to be depressed.
+A more recent concluded that people with low concentrations of vitamin D were more likely to be depressed.

 A study out of Ohio University earlier this year used high-tech nanosensors to analyze the relationship between vitamin D levels and heart health.